hilalturkaslan/Ai-software-/README.md

-ai done prompt for app sample case study
+ai done prompt for is a app sample case study